Chocolate Peanut Butter Protein Shake Recipe for Kids

 This shake is creamy, chocolatey, delicious, and totally packed with protein.
 One cup supplies more protein than two eggs!
 Let’s get blending…

-What’s in This Protein Shake for Kids?
+What’s in This Chocolate Protein Shake?

-- Silken tofu.
-This type of tofu is soft and creamy and it completely disappears in a smoothie.
+• Silken Tofu: This type of tofu is soft and creamy and it completely disappears in a smoothie.
 One half cup of silken tofu adds four grams of protein.

-- Chia seeds.
-With two grams of protein per tablespoon, chia seeds are a perfect addition.
+• Chia Seeds: With two grams of protein per tablespoon, chia seeds are a perfect addition.
 These mighty little seeds not only add protein, but also fiber and omega-3 fats, enhancing the absorption of fat soluble vitamins like Vitamin D.

 Why Whole Food Proteins are Best for Kids